How to Implement Hypothesis-Driven Development

 Experimentation is the foundation of the scientific method, which is a systematic means of exploring the world around us.
 Although some experiments take place in laboratories, it is possible to perform an experiment anywhere, at any time, even in software development.

-Practicing Hypothesis-Driven Development is thinking about the development of new ideas, products and services – even organizational change – as a series of experiments to determine whether an expected outcome will be achieved.
+Practicing Hypothesis-Driven Development is thinking about the development of new ideas, products, and services – even organizational change – as a series of experiments to determine whether an expected outcome will be achieved.
 The process is iterated upon until a desirable outcome is obtained or the idea is determined to be not viable.

 We need to change our mindset to view our proposed solution to a problem statement as a hypothesis, especially in new product or service development – the market we are targeting, how a business model will work, how code will execute and even how the customer will use it.

 We do not do projects anymore, only experiments.
 Customer discovery and Lean Startup strategies are designed to test assumptions about customers.
 Quality Assurance is testing system behavior against defined specifications.
 The experimental principle also applies in Test-Driven Development – we write the test first, then use the test to validate that our code is correct, and succeed if the code passes the test.
-Ultimately, product or service development is a process to test a hypothesis about system behaviour in the environment or market it is developed for.
+Ultimately, product or service development is a process to test a hypothesis about system behavior in the environment or market it is developed for.

 The key outcome of an experimental approach is measurable evidence and learning.
 Learning is the information we have gained from conducting the experiment.
 Did what we expect to occur actually happen?
 If not, what did and how does that inform what we should do next?

-In order to learn we need use the scientific method for investigating phenomena, acquiring new knowledge, and correcting and integrating previous knowledge back into our thinking.
+In order to learn we need to use the scientific method for investigating phenomena, acquiring new knowledge, and correcting and integrating previous knowledge back into our thinking.

 As the software development industry continues to mature, we now have an opportunity to leverage improved capabilities such as Continuous Design and Delivery to maximize our potential to learn quickly what works and what does not.
 By taking an experimental approach to information discovery, we can more rapidly test our solutions against the problems we have identified in the products or services we are attempting to build.
 With the goal to optimize our effectiveness of solving the right problems, over simply becoming a feature factory by continually building solutions.